 Coupons have never been my thing, and I also don’t believe in driving around to a number of different stores to scoop up the specials.
 The wear and tear on my psyche navigating traffic and crazy drivers, along with the extra time it takes is just not worth it.
 Unless we’re talking about wild salmon that arrives in the summer.
 I’d make a trip to the moon for wild salmon!

-It’s one of my biggest pet peeves!
+It’s one of my biggest pet peeves.

 But here’s another one: the 2 liter soda bottles they put on the top shelf, organized in some kind of rack that makes it IMPOSSIBLE for a short little person like me to wrestle them free.
 I struggle with it for a few minutes and then (horrors!)
 I stand on the bottom shelf.
-I know, I know.
-That’s a big risk because what if my weight breaks the shelf and all those items crash to the floor?
-What if the grocery clerks hiding behind cameras up there in the ceiling look down and see what I’m doing?
+I know, I know, that’s a big risk because if I break the shelf, all those items will crash to the floor.
+And what if grocery clerks hiding behind those cameras in the ceiling look down and see what I’m doing?
 I just know they’d send out some kind of security person who would issue a shopping citation.
 “Code blue on aisle four!”

 You can only get so many of those warnings before they ban you from the store and you have to find somewhere else to go.
 Then, you guessed it, you have to adjust to another new configuration.
 Until you do, it’s like wandering in the desert looking for the promised land!

 So, I’m very cautious about standing on that bottom shelf.
 Ultimately, I look around and eyeball the tall people to find anyone who looks like they’d be willing to help me.
 Most people take pity on me as they watch me jumping up and down to dislodge some out-of-reach item.